fetlab/website/content/722/presentation_guidelines.md

 [TOC]

 ##Introduction
-Each student is required to teach one class during the course of the semester.
+Each student is required to teach part of one classe during the course of the semester.
 You will either present a set of papers and lead discussion, or present a technology tutorial on a subject relevant to the class.
 You must sign up for your presentation date on the spreadsheet linked from the main class page.
+This spreadsheet will give you the latest date by which you must notify me of what you will present; in general, it will be two weeks before the presentation date.
+Note that this date is the **final** deadline; if you have questions about what you will present, or want to check with me to see if it's okay, you should do so _in advance_ of this deadline.

 ##Paper presentation
 If you choose this option, you will select at least three full-length